How To Wholesale Real Estate In South Carolina

 Read Also: How To Find Off-Market Properties In South Carolina: The 3 Best Sources

-Real estate wholesalers look for distressed properties.
+Real estate wholesalers must look for motivated sellers and distressed properties.
 These tend to be selling lower than their true market value.
 Motivated sellers who are willing to let their property go for less than its market value (which can be an owner-occupied unit or rental property) are generally highly motivated by one many potential reasons –

 • Financial pressures are brought on by many different causes, like medical emergencies.